LucHermitte/lh-dev/README.md

 #### Notes
   * Filetype inheritance is supported.
-  * The order of the scopes for the variables checked can be specified through the optional argument {scope}
+  * The order of the scopes for the variables checked can be specified through the optional argument `{scope}`.

 #### How to set these variables ?
   * `g:{name}` is a global default option for all filetypes best set from a `.vimrc` or a plugin